 In broad terms, the evaluation of a Racket program proceeds in four stages:

-A may have a attached (via the #lang line).
+A source file may have a reader attached (via the #lang line).
 If so, this reader transformation is applied to the code.

 Macros are expanded, starting with the outermost forms and progressing inward.
-This stage of evaluation is known as or .
+This stage of evaluation is known as compile time or phase 1.
 Macro expansion is recursive: if a macro expands to become another macro, the new macro is also expanded.
-Eventually, there will be no macros left, leaving only .
-This is called the .
+Eventually, there will be no macros left, leaving only core syntactic forms.
+This is called the fully expanded program.

-If any in the fully expanded program still don’t have , then evaluation fails with an error.
-Otherwise, all in the fully expanded program are evaluated, starting with the innermost expressions and progressing outward, as in the example below.
-This stage of evaluation is known as or .
+If any identifiers in the fully expanded program still don’t have bindings, then evaluation fails with an error.
+Otherwise, all expressions in the fully expanded program are evaluated, starting with the innermost expressions and progressing outward, as in the example below.
+This stage of evaluation is known as run time or phase 0.
 Whatever remains is the program result.

 1 2 3 4 5 6 7 8 9

-Each phase of evaluation can trigger the import of other modules (for instance, using require).
-This means these other modules get evaluated, causing this process to recur transitively.
+This process is recursive: each phase of evaluation can trigger the import of other modules (for instance, using require).
+This, in turn, causes the evaluation of these imported modules.

-Macros are evaluated in a direction opposite to run-time expressions: from the outside in, rather than from the inside out.
-This should make sense—a macro can rewrite any code inside it, so there’s no way to know in advance whether the inner expressions can or should be evaluated at all.
+Run-time expressions are evaluated from the inside out.
+But macros are evaluated in the opposite direction—from the outside in.
+The necessity for this should be apparent: a macro can rewrite any code inside it, so there’s no way to know in advance whether the inner expressions can or should be evaluated at all.
 Consider this example—do you end up with a zombie apocalypse, or baby pandas?

 But this difference in evaluation order can also defeat certain intuitions about expressions, especially when nesting macros inside each other, or using macros that have side effects.
 Here, notice how using functions instead of macros changes the output: